jakob-bebop/trnsd/README.md

 ### In parallel
 use `tr_par` instead of `tr_async`.
-Parallel can be nice for speed, but error handling can be tricky: Similar to using `Promise.all`, your `.catch` handler is called once &mdash; if errors happen after the first one, they are ignored!
+Parallel can be nice for speed, but error handling can be tricky: Similar to using `Promise.all`, your `.catch` handler is called at most once &mdash; if errors happen after the first one, they are ignored!